PhD in Semiotics | AI Consultant & Lecturer

 Più cattivi di Trump!

-Worse than Trump!
+Meaner than Trump!
 Roles, figures, and values of heels in wrestling

 A semiotic exploration of villain archetypes in professional wrestling — roles, narrative figures, and the cultural values they embody.